arepo90/rescue_relay/wiki.md

 ## Terminology

-- A **setting** is the initial state of a variable that alters the functioning of a function or the program as a whole, although it's not altered nor modified.
+- A **setting** is the initial state of a variable that alters the inner workings of a function or the program as a whole; it can't be altered or modified after startup.
 - A **channel** is an instance of `SocketStruct`, and refers to an object capable of handling two-way data transmission through ROTAS.
+- A **marker** is a numerical variable indicating a specific instruction or state.
 - A **payload** is the relevant data or information sent inside a packet.
 - A **packet** is an entire data structure meant for transmission.
 Contains a header and one or more payloads.
 - A **header** is a data structure that contains metadata about the rest of the payload, generally placed at the beginning of the packet.